arkency/plusone/README.md

 # Arkency's PlusOne Slack Bot

-This project is quick mock for plus-one bot.
+This project is quick implementation for plusone bot.
 It is like giving +1 points on message board.

 Example usage: